Carly Rae Jepsen – 'Dedicated: Side B' review

-If you’d released a world-beating pop mega-hit like ‘Call Me Maybe’, the 2011 breakout banger that made Carl Rae Jepsen a bonafide pop star – its shifted more than 18 million copies and was the year’s bestselling digital single – you’d might rest on your laurels a bit, mightn’t you?
+If you’d released a world-beating pop mega-hit like ‘Call Me Maybe’, the 2011 breakout banger that made Carly Rae Jepsen a bonafide pop star – it’s shifted more than 18 million copies and was the year’s bestselling digital single – you’d might rest on your laurels a bit, mightn’t you?
 Not Jepsen.

 Now the 34-year-old Canadian has released ‘Dedicated Side B’, an album of material written during that four-year exploration.
 And it’s easily one of the best pop records of the year so far.